 - Have the students figure out how many potatoes they need to light their LED clock (or clock).
 For example, if their potato produces a voltage of 0.8 volts, then they may need two potatoes to power a 1.5 voltage LED.

 - Have students experiment to figure out how to connect two potatoes together.
-To connect two potatoes in series, place a penny and nail into a second potato, and connect the wire from the zinc nail in the first potato to the copper penny in the second.
+To connect two potatoes in series (to add more voltage), place a penny and nail into a second potato, and connect the wire from the zinc nail in the first potato to the copper penny in the second.
 Then, add a third wire to the zinc nail in the second potato.
 Always remember to connect the copper (positive) end of the potato (battery) to the zinc (negative) end of the next potato (see Figure 2).

 - Expect two potatoes in series to be able to light an LED; however, you might need three.
 Show students how to connect the LEDs to the potato in the correct manner, that is, the positive end of the LED to the negative end of the potato battery (zinc nail) and the negative end of the LED to the positive end of the potato battery (copper penny).

 - Have students discuss how the potatoes provide the electrolyte (solution) for the chemical battery to work.
 Ask for suggestions of other foods we could try (for example, lemons, berries, apples).

 - Ask students to complete the worksheet either individually or in pairs.
 After they finish, have them compare answers with a peer or another pair, giving all students time to finish.